ADGEfficiency/minicomp-news-stock-prices/readme.md

 - a good starting point is a bag of words approach (use the `CountVectorizer` and/or `TfidfVectorizer` from `sklearn`)
 - you can then move to an `n-gram` approach (looking at groups on `n` words)

-Use previous values of the series + other series:
+A time series approach - use previous values of the series + other series:
 - think about how many previous values you will have at test time
 - taking the log is useful to turn a multiplicative process (such as accumulating stock prices) into an additive process
 - standardization/normalization

+A time feature approach
-Use datetime features (day of week etc).
+- use datetime features (day of week etc)